buildpacks/spec/platform.md

 ### Compatibility Guarantees

-Stack authors SHOULD ensure that build image versions maintain [ABI-compatibility](https://en.wikipedia.org/wiki/Application_binary_interface) with previous versions, although violating this requirement will not change the behavior of previously built images containing app and launch layers.
+Stack authors SHOULD ensure that build image versions, including versions of build images that contain additional operating system packages, maintain [ABI-compatibility](https://en.wikipedia.org/wiki/Application_binary_interface) with previous versions.
+However, violating this requirement will not change the behavior of previously built images containing app and launch layers.

-Stack authors MUST ensure that new run image versions maintain [ABI-compatibility](https://en.wikipedia.org/wiki/Application_binary_interface) with previous versions.
+Stack authors MUST ensure that new run image versions, including versions of run images that contain additional operating system packages, maintain [ABI-compatibility](https://en.wikipedia.org/wiki/Application_binary_interface) with previous versions.
 Stack authors MUST ensure that app and launch layers do not change behavior when the run image layers are upgraded to newer versions, unless those behavior changes are intended to fix security vulnerabilities.

-Mixin authors MUST ensure that applying a mixin is an additive, idempotent operation that does not affect the [ABI-compatibility](https://en.wikipedia.org/wiki/Application_binary_interface) of any object code compiled to run on the base stack images.

-To build an OCI image, platforms MUST use the same set of mixins for the run image as were used in the build image.
+To build an OCI image, platforms MUST use the same set of additional operating system packages for the run image as were used in the build image.

 ### Build Image